 4 Reasons Why Your Menopause Symptoms May Return

-It’s important to identify and avoid menopausal symptom triggers.
-There are many things that can trigger menopausal symptoms, or contribute to the return of menopausal symptoms when combined with naturally occurring hormonal fluctuations.
-Cutting out certain triggers and then returning to them, later on, can also cause certain menopausal symptoms to resurface.
+It’s important to identify and avoid external symptom triggers.
+If these triggers don’t directly cause menopausal symptoms, they may at least contribute to the return of menopausal symptoms when combined with naturally occurring hormonal fluctuations.
+Cutting out these triggers and then returning to them later can also cause certain menopausal symptoms to resurface.

 As women go through the menopausal transition, the increase in hot flashes, night sweats, and even increases in daily exercise can cause the body to become easily dehydrated.
-This can feed into the frequent return of certain menopausal symptoms, specifically hot flashes.
-The body needs to maintain a steady core body temperature, and staying hydrated helps the body do that.
-It keeps heart rate steady and helps blood circulate through the body more effectively, keeping the risk of high blood pressure low.
-However, when you’re dehydrated, your heart rate increases, raising your core body temperature and sending signals to your brain to trigger a hot flash.
+This can feed into the frequent return of certain menopausal symptoms, especially hot flashes as dehydration increases core body temperature.
+Being dehydrated can be a stressor to the nervous system.
+The body’s stress response causes the release of hormones that cause our heart to beat faster and blood vessels to constrict, raising your core body temperature and sending signals to your brain to trigger a hot flash.

-Stress too can be a significant factor in the return of menopausal symptoms.
-Chronic stress can cause stress hormones to act as toxins in the body.
 High-stress levels can impact almost every system in the body.
 Most importantly, stress harms the immune system.
-Stress hormones lower your immune system’s ability to produce and release immune cells that help fight off illnesses from bacteria and viruses.
-Stress can also impact your body’s ability to regulate body temperature, mood swings, concentration, and sleep cycles.
+And as your immune system’s ability to produce and release cells that help fight off illnesses from bacteria and viruses, your body becomes overworked and less able to regulate body temperature, mood swings, concentration, and sleep cycles efficiently.
 Finding ways to manage and lower stress is paramount to helping lower your menopausal symptoms and preventing them from resurfacing frequently.

-If you experience yeast infections often you should speak to your doctor about treatment and preventative methods that may help lower your risk of developing more in the future.
-Avoid foods with refined sugars to help lower your chances of developing a yeast infection, and drink plenty of water.
+If you experience yeast infections often, you should speak to your doctor about treatment and preventative methods that may help lower your risk of developing more in the future.
+Avoiding foods with refined sugars also helps to lower your chances of developing a yeast infection as sugar is ambrosia for vaginal yeast.